 This information can help a doctor understand why a person might have anemia, as well as which type of anemia they may have.

-The treatment for rheumatoid arthritis-related anemia will depend on its cause.
+The treatment for RA-related anemia will depend on its cause.

-Using medication to manage the symptoms of rheumatoid arthritis can often help with anemia in turn.
+Using medication to manage the symptoms of RA can often help with anemia in turn.
 Examples of these medications include disease-modifying antirheumatic drugs (DMARDs) or steroids, such as prednisone.

 Doctors will classify DMARDs as either traditional or biologic.
 These drugs are highly specific and targeted to affect immune system function.

-DMARDs can reduce inflammation in people with rheumatoid arthritis.
+DMARDs can reduce inflammation in people with RA.
 Minimizing the inflammatory response may improve symptoms for people with anemia of chronic disease.

 If a person has iron-deficiency anemia, a doctor may recommend iron supplements or iron infusions.
 For megaloblastic anemia, folic acid and vitamin B-12 are possible treatments.

-For some people with rheumatoid arthritis, doctors could recommend a drug called human recombinant erythropoietin (EPO) to treat anemia.
-EPO is similar to the natural hormone erythropoietin that stimulates the production of red blood cells.
+For some people with RA, doctors could recommend a drug called human recombinant erythropoietin (EPO) to treat anemia.
+EPO is similar to the natural hormone erythropoietin, which stimulates the production of red blood cells.

-In 2013, researchers reviewed three clinical trials that provided EPO to people with rheumatoid arthritis and anemia.
+In an older 2013 review, researchers looked at three clinical trials that provided EPO to people with RA and anemia.
 The researchers found that injecting EPO helped to increase hemoglobin levels in two of the studies.

 However, the studies that the review included were very small and did not share much information on safety.
-As a result, the researchers were unable to affirm that EPO is a good treatment for rheumatoid arthritis-related anemia.
+As a result, the researchers were unable to affirm that EPO is a good treatment for RA-related anemia.

-In some cases, a change of rheumatoid arthritis medications may be necessary.
-People should never stop taking their medications of their own accord, but a doctor may recommend switching to a medication that is less likely to cause anemia.
+In some cases, a change of RA medications may be necessary.
+People should never decide to stop taking their medications on their own.
+However, a doctor may recommend switching to a medication that is less likely to cause anemia.

-While anemia may often occur alongside rheumatoid arthritis, doctors can prescribe a number of treatments to improve a person’s red blood cell counts.
+While anemia may often occur alongside RA, doctors can prescribe a number of treatments to improve a person’s red blood cell counts.

-Treating moderate-to-severe anemia can help a person with rheumatoid arthritis feel more energetic and avoid the other symptoms of anemia.
+Treating moderate-to-severe anemia can help a person with RA feel more energetic and avoid the other symptoms of anemia.

-Anyone who has rheumatoid arthritis and is concerned that they may also have anemia should talk to their doctor.
+Anyone who has RA and is concerned that they may also have anemia should talk with their doctor.